-- 21. Each clinic must have a sound-treated room, which adheres to American National Standards Institute (ANSI) standards, and/or equipment that eliminates the need for a sound-treated room.
+- 20. Each clinic must have a sound-treated room, which adheres to American National Standards Institute (ANSI) standards, and/or equipment that eliminates the need for a sound-treated room.

-- 22. There shall be adequate space, facilities and equipment to fulfil the needs of the services, and accessibility must be adequate for the types of customers served.
-Customers will be tested in a permanently-standing clinic, though temporary clinics may be approved by the WCB in remote areas.
+- 21. There shall be adequate space, facilities and equipment to fulfil the needs of the services, and accessibility must be adequate for the workers served.
+Workers must be tested in a permanently-standing clinic, though temporary clinics may be approved by the WCB in remote areas.

-- 23. The following test equipment must be available:
+- 22. The following test equipment must be available:

-- a. clinical audiometer capable of air, bone, masking and speech testing
+- (a) clinical audiometer capable of air, bone, masking and speech testing,

-- b. acoustic immittance
+- (b) acoustic immittance,

-- c. real ear measurement
+- (c) real ear measurement,

-- d. electroacoustic hearing aid analyzer
+- (d) electroacoustic hearing aid analyzer,

-- e. stethoscope
+- (e) stethoscope,

-- f. otoscope
+- (f) otoscope,

-- g. modifying tools
+- (g) modifying tools,

-- h. ultrasonic cleaner, and
+- (h) ultrasonic cleaner, and

-- i. digital hearing aid programming equipment
+- (i) digital hearing aid programming equipment.

-24. Audiometric equipment must be calibrated at least once every year.
+- 23. Audiometric equipment must be calibrated at least once every year.